state-spaces/mamba/README.md

 python benchmarks/benchmark_generation_mamba_simple.py --model-name "EleutherAI/pythia-2.8b" --batch 128
 ```

+## Troubleshooting

+Our models were trained using PyTorch [AMP](https://pytorch.org/docs/stable/amp.html) for mixed precision.
+AMP keeps model parameters in float32 and casts to half precision when necessary.
+On the other hand, other frameworks like DeepSpeed store parameters in float16 and upcasts when necessary (e.g. for optimizer accumulation).

+We've observed that higher precision for the main model parameters may be necessary, because SSMs are sensitive to their recurrent dynamics.
+If you are experiencing instabilities,
+as a first step please try a framework storing parameters in fp32 (such as AMP).

 ## Citation

 If you use this codebase, or otherwise found our work valuable, please cite Mamba: